xeon-protocol/xeon-dapp/CONTRIBUTING.md

 `fix:` a bug fix

 `perf:` a code change that improves performance

-`refactor:` a code change that neither fixes a bug nor adds a feature

 `style:` a change that does not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)